ranxxerox/marathon/docs/docs/command-line-flags.md

     May also be specified with the `MESOSPHERE_KEYSTORE_PASS` environment variable.
 * `--http_max_concurrent_requests` (Optional.
 Default: 20): the maximum number of
     concurrent requests, that is allowed before rejecting.
+* `--http_max_concurrent_requests_wait_time` (Optional.
+Default: 5): the wait time in seconds to wait and try to for one request, if the number of concurrent requests is greater than the maximum.